bdastur/notes/aws/readme.md

   perform validations before an action is applied.

 #### Reading Items:
-* GetItem action can be used retrieve an item.
+* GetItem action can be used to retrieve an item.
 Primary key is required for this action.
 * All the items attributes are returned by default, and you have the option to select individual attributes to filter down the results.
 * By default the GetItem action performs an eventually consistent read.